s558962/assignment2-Pullabhatla/README.md

 2. Xavi
 3. Ronaldinho

-### Other teams that you think would be good to watch play are
+### Other teams that I think would be good to watch play are
 - Liverpool
 - Manchester United
 - Chelsea